 What does newly re-elected Governor Bobby Jindal think about these tax breaks?

 Gov. Bobby Jindal has ruled out tax increases as his administration looks for ways to patch a $1.5 billion budget hole anticipated for the 2011-12 budget year.
 Any attempts to eliminate or suspend tax breaks that are currently on the books would be considered a tax increase, Jindal spokesman Kyle Plotkin said.

 In other words, education is screwed but Hollywood pay outs are sacrosanct.
 That makes the studios sound a lot like the banks!
 If Swamp Shark spends its whole budget in Louisiana, it will get around $700,000 in tax credits.

 So here’s my pitch for a new movie: Brad Pitt plays an out-of-town big game hunter, hired to kill the giant swamp shark that’s terrorizing the bayou.
 Every day, Pitt goes out in an air boat to hunt the swamp shark, while at night he romances a local widow and performs good deeds in the community.
 Every day, the death toll rises–college coeds, local drunks, etc. In the end, the widow discovers that Pitt is the swamp shark and rallies the people of the bayou to fight back!
-Wounded, the swamp shark reveals that it suffers deeper still from the contradictions of the system of which it is a part.
-Calling the townspeople together, it resolves to mend its ways: henceforth, it will devote itself to spreading the message of veganism.
+Wounded, the swamp shark reveals that it suffers deeply from the contradictions of the system of which it is a part.
+Calling the townspeople together, it announces that it will mend its ways: henceforth, it will spread the vegetarian gospel.
 End with a soft focus shot of Swamp Shark and the townspeople on a mystical beach of infinite forgiveness, evoking Malick.
 And cut.